It’s all very well answering them, but many people fall down when it comes to thinking up questions to ask in a job interview.

 Try questions like:

-· What achievements are you most proud of in your job?
+- Which achievements are you most proud of?

 As with the previous question, asking about what makes the interviewer’s job difficult will give you an insight into the inner life of the company and could prevent unpleasant surprises later on.